Here you will find essential information on how to incorporate Connections into your Knack app.

 If you need to delete a connection, navigate to the Data section of the Builder and locate the connection you would like to delete from the table's fields.
 On the connection field, click the "..." more options icon, then click "Delete".

 This will remove the connection field from the app.

 You also have the option to access the field options and choose the "Delete field" option while viewing the records in the Records section of the Builder.

 Caution: Please exercise caution when deleting connections as they are an integral part of the app's structure.
 Deleting connections will result in records no longer being linked together, potentially causing pages or views that rely on these connections to malfunction.

 There are so many super powerful ways to use connections in your app.
 So many in fact, that this information needs its own article: Use Connections in Your App.

 Notes & Troubleshooting

-- Only one connection field is needed to link two objects.
-However, there are rare cases when using two connection fields between two objects is needed.
+Only one connection field is needed to link two tables.
+However, there are rare cases when using two connection fields between two tables is needed.

-- If you have a connection field but connected records are not showing, double check the connection to make sure there is a value in the field.
-You can read more about troubleshooting connections here.
+If you have a connection field but connected records are not showing, double check the connection to make sure there is a value in the field.
+You can learn more about troubleshooting connections here.